antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] Where appropriate, API endpoints **SHOULD** use the plural term for a resource

-The same endpoint **SHOULD** be used for both 'a thing' and 'a collection of things'.
-This helps keep URLs consistent as datasets change and are more predictable by not splitting methods over multiple URL paths.
+The same endpoint **SHOULD** be used for both "a thing" and "a collection of things".
+This helps keep endpoints consistent as resources change and are more predictable by not splitting methods over multiple URL paths.

-For example, `[GET]v2/ships/{id}/` and `[GET]v2/ships` both use `ships` even though the first returns a single *ship* and the latter multiple *ships*.
+For example, `[GET]v2/ships/{id}` and `[GET]v2/ships` both use `ships` even though the first returns a single *ship* and the latter multiple *ships*.

 You **SHOULD NOT** have URLs such as: